EXCLUSIVE-Hedge fund Caxton wins on bond rout to claw back performance losses - sources

 LONDON, Nov 3 (Reuters) - Well known hedge fund manager Andrew Law's $12.5 billion Caxton Associates has clawed back much of the losses it made earlier this year, benefiting from bets on weakness in bond markets, according to three sources with knowledge of the matter.

-Caxton Global Investments (CGI), the $8.6 billion flagship fund at Caxton Associates, one of the more secretive hedge funds that use macro economic events to find profitable trades, finished October with a positive monthly performance of 2.3%, two of the sources said.
+Caxton Global Investments (CGI), the $8.6 billion flagship fund at Caxton Associates, one of the more secretive hedge funds that use macro economic events to find profitable trades, finished October with a positive monthly performance of about 2%, two of the sources said.

-They added that the fund had a negative 2.4% performance for the year to the end of October.
+They added that the fund had about a negative 2% performance for the year to the end of October.
+The CGI fund, at the end of June had been down about 8%, added one of the sources.

 Caxton did not immediately reply to requests for comment made by telephone and email.